sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

 A few different deployment types can automatically handle Postgres data upgrades for you.

-#### Docker host with `sourcegraph/server` image
+#### `sourcegraph/server`

-If a new release of the `sourcegraph/server` image ships with an upgrade version of Postgres, it'll automatically upgrade your existing Postgres data to be compatible with the new version.
+Existing Postgres data will be automatically migrated when a release of the `sourcegraph/server` Docker image ships with a new version of Postgres.

-All you need to do is mount the Docker socket the first time you run the new Docker image.
+For the upgrade to proceed, the Docker socket must be mounted the first time the new Docker image is ran.

-This is needed to run the Postgres upgrade containers defined at https://github.com/tianon/docker-postgres-upgrade in your Docker host.
-When the upgrade is done, you can stop the container and start it again without the Docker socket mounted.
+This is needed to run the [Postgres upgrade containers](https://github.com/tianon/docker-postgres-upgrade) in the Docker host.
+When the upgrade is done, the container can be restarted without mounting the Docker socket.

+Docker host

 ```console
 docker run -p 7080:7080 -p 2633:2633 --rm \